peteburch223/CV/README.md

 ## Employment History

-### Freelance IT Consultant: 2005 - 2016.
+### Freelance IT Consultant: 2005 - 2018.

 ##### Client projects include:
+- System design and development of Azure-hosted in-house tool suite to automate conversion of several thousand legacy e-learning courses to Inkling and Adapt platforms.
+Particular focus on extraction of Flash media and internationalization.
+Conversion engine and API developed in C#, front-end process management app in Typescript React/Redux.
+2 years.

+- Development of Wordpress plugin to create a secure API for a hotel booking platform.
+2 months.

 - End-to-end Grant Management System implementation for the EFTA Financial Mechanism office, including requirements capture, business analysis, international public sector procurement management, day-to-day project management, system roll-out and support.
+10 years.

-- Creation and deployment of infrastructure to migrate 1300-page website from Dreamweaver to Wordpress.
+- Developed tools to automate migration of 1300-page website from Dreamweaver to Wordpress.
+3 months.

 - Deployment of rail ticketing system for Amadeus.
+6 months.

 - Rescue and launch of moribund e-commerce project for tool retailer.
+3 months.

-- PMP trainer to senior IT project managers.
+- Developed and delivered PMP training course to senior IT project managers.
+2 months.

-- Creation of infrastructure to migrate Caterpillar e-learning modules to a new platform and to enable rapid translation into european and non-european languages.

-- Development of Excel reports for Caterpillar to monitor effectiveness of e-learning programmes.
+- Developed Excel reports for Caterpillar to monitor effectiveness of e-learning programmes.
+2 months.

 ###  Enterprise Software Integration Manager : 2014 - 2015
 #### Towers Watson